Spectra456/MLT_Pytorch/README.md

 ## FashionRGB (Single model)
 It's a dataset from my previous test task.
-Here we have 5 classes: *Blouse, Dress, Jeans Skirt,Tank*, 5k rgb images in train set and 5k images in val set
+Here we have 5 classes: *Blouse, Dress, Jeans, Skirt, Tank*, 5k rgb images in train set and 5k images in val set

 *Bloose*: